Guides

 Your Next Steps

-While the 56-day clock is running, these are the practical things to work on in parallel:
+Whether you are working within the 56-day home care window or taking your time with a residential decision, these are the practical things to work on in parallel:

 • Complete the means assessment (SA457 form) with Services Australia.
 This determines your means-tested contribution to care costs.
 Without it, you will be charged the maximum fees.
 Lodge it as early as possible.